Pride in construction: LGBTQ+ history in our buildings

 It is not known whether Walpole was gay, but he designed the house with help from a ‘Committee of Taste’, including several other bachelors and men with an interest in art and style.
 Walpole called Strawberry Hill ‘the prettiest bauble you ever saw’, and its charms can still be savoured today.
 The house and its beautiful gardens are open to the public, with regular guided tours available.

-Deep and lasting influence
+LGBTQ+ in Construction: A deep and lasting influence

 LGBTQ+ architects have put their imprint on a wide range of styles.